 Tucson at the Millennium was a photographic celebration of Tucson sponsored by the Tucson Museum of Art, The Tucson Citizen, and Research Corporation.
-Those involved in the planning were John Schaefer of Research Corp., Don Hatfield of the Citizen, Robert Yassin, director of the Tucson Museum of Art, Harold Jones, Ann Simmons Myers, and Jack Dykinga to name a few.
+Those involved in the planning were John Schaefer of Research Corp., Don Hatfield of the Citizen, Robert Yassin, director of the Tucson Museum of Art, Harold Jones, Ann Simmons Myers and Jack Dykinga, to name a few.
 Participants were encouraged to submit photographs that embodied Tucson as it entered the 21st Century.
-People submitted as many entries as they wanted as long as they met the criteria.
+Participants were allowed unlimited submissions as long as photos met the criteria.
 All entries were received by December 31st, 1999.

 Selected images were published in the Tucson Citizen or on their website with the individual photographer credited.
 When the project was completed, 100 photos were selected that best represented Tucson.
 These were displayed at a special exhibit at the Tucson Museum of Art and published in book form which was marketed to the public.
 Hundreds of other selected images were also displayed at satellite shows around Tucson at the Center of Creative Photography, Tucson High School, Pima Community College West Campus, and Tohono Chul Park.